"Every leaf speaks bliss to me, fluttering from the autumn tree." -Emily Bronte

 German Chamomile (Matricaria chamomilla)

 Chamomile is one of the most widely used plants for herbal tea.
-The dainty flowers give off a wonderful, relaxing scent and keep blooming throughout the summer.
-Excellent for teething or highly emotional children, Chamomile is one of the safest herbs to use.
-Anything from tummy troubles to colds and flu can be soothed with this sweet little flower.
-Even Peter Rabbit's mother gave him Chamomile tea before bed!
+The dainty flowers give off a wonderfully relaxing scent and bloom throughout the summer.
+Excellent for teething babies or highly emotional children, Chamomile is one of the safest herbs to use.
+From tummy troubles to colds and flu, this sweet little flower can help soothe it all.
+Even Peter Rabbit's mother gave him Chamomile before bed!

 Peppermint (Mentha piperita)